Fast Facts about JHS

-- For the past seven years, MaxPreps/CBS Sports.com ranked Jesuit’s athletic program #1 in the country twice, and Jesuit has remained in the top 25 athletic programs in the nation (ranked #2, #4 and #23 in the country).
+- MaxPreps/CBS Sports.com has ranked Jesuit's athletic program #1 in the country twice; JHS has remained in the top 25 athletic programs in the nation (ranked #2, #4 and #23 in the country in past eight years).

-- Offers 22 varsity sports, and has 57 teams overall (including JV and freshman teams and four no-cut sports).
+- 22 varsity sports, and 57 teams overall (including JV and freshman teams and four no-cut sports).

-- Offers nine basketball teams (more than any other school in Oregon), four volleyball teams, and seven soccer teams.
+- 9 basketball teams (more than any other high school in Oregon), 4 volleyball teams, and 7 soccer teams.

 - Over 300 athletes participate in track and field each year.

 - Mascot: Charlie the Crusader